New European Commentary

 And done that which is evil in Your sight; that You may be proved right when You speak, and justified when You judge- He recognized that God works through our sinfulness- he is effectively saying 'I sinned so that You might be justified...'.
 These words are quoted in Rom.
 3:4,5 in the context of Paul's exultation that "our unrighteousness commends the righteousness of God"- in just the same way as David's did!
 Because God displays His righteousness every time He justifies a repentant sinner, He is in a sense making Himself yet more righteous.
 We must see things from God's perspective, from the standpoint of giving glory to God's righteous attributes.
 If we do this, then we can see through the ugliness of sin, and come to terms with our transgressions the more effectively.
 And Paul quotes David's sin with Bathsheba as our supreme example in this.
 We along with all the righteous ought to “shout for joy” that David really was forgiven (Ps.
 32:11)- for there is such hope for us now.
 David is our example.
 And yet the intensity of David’s repentance must be ours.
 He hung his head as one in whose mouth there were no more arguments, hoping only in the Lord’s grace (Ps.
 38:14 RVmg.).
 Notice too how Ps.
 51:1 “Have mercy on me, O God…” is quoted by the publican in Lk.
 18:13.
 He felt that David’s prayer and situation was to be his.
 And he is held up as the example for each of us.

 David was very conscious that his sin had been "in Your (God's) sight" (Ps.
 51:4).
+He thought he had sinned secretly, even though the record describes how his servants and messengers knew what was going on.
+Now he recognizes the utter folly of thinking that any sin can be kept secret from God.
+We live in His sight, mentally and physically.
 The psalms of repentance have several examples of him talking like this.
 It may be to this Davidic theme that the parable of the prodigal son (i.e. each of us) refers: "I have sinned... in Your sight" (Lk.
 15:18,21).
 It is significant that our Lord's supreme parable of repentance refers back to that of David.
 It has been observed that there are many connections between the Psalms related to the Bathsheba incident, and those which are especially prophetic of Christ's crucifixion.
 David's intense suffering on account of sin was therefore prophetic of our Lord's mental and physical suffering for the same reason.
 He there felt as a condemned sinner, whilst personally spotless, because of the depth of His identification with sinful man.
 It is truly breathtaking to discern how God works through our sins, to the extent that through the struggle for repentance which they engender, they can associate us with the sufferings of His sinless Son.

 "Justified", that God is right and man is wrong, is the central point of the argument, and is the crux of repentance: